Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

       ${h.submit(value='Save changes', name='commit')}
     ${h.end_form()}

-.. note :: You may have noticed that we only set ``c.content`` if the page exists but that it is accessed in ``h.text_area`` even for pages that don't exist and yet it doesn't raise an ``AttributeError``.
+.. note :: You may have noticed that we only set ``c.content`` if the page exists but that it is accessed in :func:`h.text_area` even for pages that don't exist and yet it doesn't raise an :class:`AttributeError`.

 We are making use of the fact that the ``c`` object returns an empty string ``""`` for any attribute that is accessed which doesn't exist.
 This can be a very useful feature of the ``c`` object, but can catch you on occasions where you don't expect this behavior.
 It can be disabled by setting ``config['pylons.strict_c'] = True`` in your project's :file:`config/environment.py`.

 We are making use of the ``h`` object to create our form and field objects.
 This saves a bit of manual HTML writing.
-The form submits to the ``save()`` action to save the new or updated content so let's write that next.
+The form submits to the :meth:`save()` action to save the new or updated content so let's write that next.

 :meth:`save`
 --------------